The Best Last-Minute Gift Ideas for Dads

 Being a procrastinator has its perks.

-Look, maybe in a perfect world, you would have started hunting for the ideal Father’s Day or birthday gift months ago.
+Look, maybe in a perfect world, you would have started hunting for the ideal Father’s Day weeks ago.
 In that same nonexistent perfect world, you’d obviously keep a running spreadsheet of gift ideas for dads and everyone else you care about.
 That perfect world would never leave you hustling for last-minute gifts for your better half.
 Alas!
-We don’t live in that perfect world, and here you are, empty-handed and down to the wire.
+We don’t live in that perfect world, and here you are, empty-handed and down to the wire, and scouring the internet for last-minute gift ideas.
 Don’t fret.
-We’ve rounded up some truly last-minute gifts for dad that are nonetheless awesome and that he can enjoy now.
+We’ve rounded up some inspired, awesome gifts for dad that you can nail down in 15 minutes and he can enjoy now.
 Best of all, he’ll think you spent days painstakingly picking these out.
 And listen, by now, everyone knows how to navigate Amazon and get next-day shipping, so we’ll sidestep the obvious and find the offbeat.

 Truly, one of the most dope culinary experiences we've found.
 If he wants to learn how to make kebabs, chef Asli Mutlu, will video call into your home, live from her kitchen in Turkey.
 You pick the cuisine, the number of people attending, date and time, add a note to the chef (if any) and get ready to cook.

 This is like a public library, without the wait times.
 For $10, he gets access to hundreds of thousands of books and audiobooks, as well as magazines and podcasts.
 New content is added all the time, and there's no limit to the number of books he can read per month, by authors ranging from Stephen King to Jay Shetty.